 The Beacon Insurance Company Limited (the "Company") was incorporated in the Republic of Trinidad and Tobago on April 6, 1995, and was continued under the Companies Act, 1995 on September 15, 1998.

-The Company is engaged in the underwriting of all classes of general insurance business, annuities and term life insurance.
+The Company is engaged in the underwriting of all classes of general insurance business, group business, annuities and term life insurance.
 Its registered office is located at 13 Stanmore Avenue, Port of Spain, Trinidad.
 The Company also operates branches and agencies in Barbados, Dominica, Grenada, St. Vincent, St. Kitts and St. Lucia.

-The Company is a subsidiary of CGH Limited, which is also incorporated in the Republic of Trinidad and Tobago and Colonial Group International Limited, which is incorporated in Bermuda.
+The Company is a subsidiary of CGH Limited, which is also incorporated in the Republic of Trinidad and Tobago.